webbwebbwebb/suncalcsharp/README.md

 # suncalcsharp
-.NET port of the SunCalc JavaScript library for calculating sun/moon positions and phases
+.NET library for calculating sun/moon positions and phases.

+SunCalc was ported from the [SunCalc](https://github.com/mourner/suncalc) JavaScript library.